Natalee Ann Holloway was an 18-year-old girl who went missing while on an unofficial high school graduation trip to Aruba, a Dutch Caribbean country.

 According to Satish Kalpoe’s attorney, Joran then called Deepak Kalpoe to tell the brothers that he was walking home and then sent them a text message forty minutes later.

-At some other point during the investigation, Joran told investigators that he had actually been dropped off home and that Natalee was still in the car with the brothers when they drove off.
-Garold does not believe this account and thinks that Joran only said this account to try and place blame on the brothers.
+At some other point during the investigation, Joran told investigators that he had actually been dropped off at home and that Natalee was still in the car with the brothers when they drove off.
+Garold does not believe this account and thinks that Joran only said this account to try and place the blame on the brothers.

 On the 4th of July 2005, the brothers were ordered to be released, but Joran was able to remain detained for another sixty days.